rossogames/Rossoforge-Audio/README.md

 // Instantiate Core Services
 var eventService = new EventService();
 var poolService = new PoolService();
-var audioService = new AudioService(_audioServiceData); // Requires your AudioServiceData asset
+var audioService = new AudioService(_audioDataService); // Requires your AudioDataService asset

 // Register Services to the Locator ServiceLocator.Register<IEventService>(eventService);